About Us

 Military OneSource The official Department of Defense web site for reliable Quality of Life information.
 Here you will find information on housing, employment, dependent schools, off-duty college, child care, teen services and more.

-Marine Corps Community Services Okinawa A great source of information about the military community, local services and the local community.
-They also host a great Welcome Aboard site that covers everything from local driving to pets!
+MCCS. https://www.okinawa.usmc-mccs.org.
+A great source of information about the military community, local services and the local community.
+They cover everything from local driving to pets!

 U.S. Naval Hospital Okinawa, Japan is located on Camp Foster, a Marine Corps installation that is part of Marine Corps Installations Pacific.
 To access the Marine Corps Installations Pacific Site, click this link: Marine Corps Installations Pacific